 The coffee here is not only about caffeine.
 It is also about taste and about social and ecological awareness as all the coffee prepared and sold here is a subject of fair or direct trade only.

-They grill it by themselves so it is always fresh and mixtures are a subject of their current offer.
+They roast it by themselves so it is always fresh and mixtures are a subject of their current offer.

-At our visit, we were offered a mixture of Ugandian and Mexican.
+At our visit, we were offered a mixture of Ugandan and Mexican.

 Coffee is prepared with different techniques and in a variety of ways here.
 Cold brew, Turkish brew, Chemex, … Feel free to ask the staff what are the options.